KatzTshimega/PsiraRecruitmentSystem/README.md

     dotnet ef database update

-To seed the database with initial roles and admin user, run (if implemented):
+To seed the database with initial roles and admin user, run:

     dotnet run seed